synergysky/codr/README.md

 # Zenhub → GitHub Automation Bot

-Automatically creates branches and draft pull requests when issues are moved to "In Progress" in Zenhub.
+Automatically creates branches and draft pull requests when issues are moved to "In Progress" in Zenhub **and** when assignees are added to issues already in progress.

 ## Architecture

-**Relay mode** (default):
+**Direct mode** (current):
-1. Zenhub webhook → FastAPI service (Railway)
+1. Zenhub webhook → FastAPI service (Railway) → Creates branch + draft PR
-2. Service validates token and forwards to GitHub `repository_dispatch`
-3. GitHub Action in each repo creates branch + draft PR
+2. GitHub webhook → FastAPI service (Railway) → Creates branch + draft PR

-**Direct mode** (future):
-- Service creates branch and PR directly via GitHub API
+3. Service enriches with data from GitHub + Zenhub APIs

+**Two triggers for maximum coverage:**
+- ✅ **Zenhub webhook** (`/webhook/zenhub`): Issue moved to "In Progress" → Check if has assignees → Create PR
+- ✅ **GitHub webhook** (`/webhook/github`): Assignee added to issue → Check if in "In Progress" → Create PR

 ## Features